 What is a Power Apps code app?

-A Power Apps code app is a specialized application type that allows developers to build custom apps using pro-code tools like TypeScript, React, and Node.js, while running within the secure Power Platform ecosystem.
-Unlike drag-and-drop Canvas apps, code apps offer granular control over the DOM, performance, and development lifecycle, making them ideal for complex, enterprise-grade requirements.
+A Power Apps code app is a specialized application type that allows developers to build custom apps using pro-code tools like TypeScript, React, and Node.js within the Power Platform ecosystem.
+Unlike drag-and-drop Canvas apps, code apps offer granular control over performance and development lifecycle.
+Learn more in Microsoft's official Power Apps documentation.

 The main difference lies in the development approach.
 Canvas apps utilize a low-code, drag-and-drop interface intended for rapid business logic implementation.
 Code apps utilize a "code-first" approach using the Power Platform CLI and standard web development stacks (like Vite and React).
 Code apps are best suited for professional developers who need to bypass the UI limitations of standard Canvas controls.